aws-solutions/digital-evidence-archive-on-aws/README.md

 5. Next go to AWS Certificate Manager to request a certificate for your domain: (MAKE SURE TO DO IT IN THE REGION YOU WANT TO DEPLOY) https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html
 6. Navigate to the certificate table.
 The request should be pending.
 Click on the Certificate ID link, scroll to the Domains section, and on the upper right hand side of that section, click Create Records in Route53.
 Wait about 10 minutes
 7. Once the Certificate is issued, click the Certificate ID link and copy the ARN in the first section.
 Save this somewhere safe.

+#### Option 2: Using a non-Route53 Domain

+1. Get a certificate for your domain by following: https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html.
+ -- NOTE: make sure you create the certificate in the same region as the solution deployment -- Alternatively, you can import a certificate from a third party: https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html
+2. After the certificate is created, copy the ARN of the certificate and save it somewhere, you will need it for step 2.
+3. After the deployment is complete in step 3, you will have to add a CNAME record to point the domain at the solution.
+Follow the last instruction in Step 3.

 ### Pre-requisites: